Ciorbă de Perișoare

 - 01

-Sweat the root vegetables in oil to unlock their earthy fragrance.
+Sweat the root vegetables to unlock their aromatic foundation.

-In a large, heavy-bottomed soup pot or Dutch oven, heat the oil over medium-high heat.
-Add the diced whole onion, carrots, parsnip, celery root, and bell pepper, sautéing for 5 to 7 minutes until the onions are translucent.
+In a large, heavy-bottomed Dutch oven, heat the oil over medium-high heat, then add the diced onion, carrots, parsnip, celery root, and bell pepper, sautéing for 5 to 7 minutes until softened.

 - 02

-Pour the broth and tomato puree into the pot, and add the salt.
-Bring the mixture to a rolling boil, then reduce the heat to medium-low, cover, and let it simmer gently for 15 to 20 minutes.
+Pour in the broth and tomato puree, add 1 teaspoon of salt, bring to a rolling boil, then reduce the heat to medium-low, cover, and let it simmer for 15 to 20 minutes while you prep the meat.

 - 03